pingcap/tiflow/tests/integration_tests/tidb_mysql_test/README.md

 Migrate from TiDB mysql-test

 ## Step
-1.Setup upstream and downstream cluster
+1. Setup upstream and downstream cluster
-2.build mysql_test
+2. build mysql_test
-3.run all cases
+3. run all cases
-4.check data
+4. check data

+## Add New Test
+1. Add test and result file
+2. ./build.sh
+3. ./mysql_test
+to check if all tests work well